 LifeBogger presents the Full Story of a football genius who is best known by the Nickname; ‘El Niño Maravilla’

-Our version of Alexis Sanchez’s Biography, including his Childhood Story, brings to you a full account of notable events from his boyhood days right until he became famous.
+Our version of Alexis Sanchez’s Biography, including his Childhood Story, brings you a full account of notable events from his boyhood days right until he became famous.

-The analysis of the Chilean Football Legend and Warrior involves his life story before fame, family life and many OFF and ON-Pitch little known facts about him.
+The analysis of the Chilean Football Legend and Warrior involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.

 Alexis is someone who suffered a poverty-stricken childhood.
 He never had it easy with life in the remote mining town in Chile known as the Devil’s Corner.
-Let us Begin the full story;
+Let us begin the full story;

 Alexis Sanchez Childhood Story – Early Life and Family Background:

-For Biography starters, Alexis Alejandro Sánchez Sánchez was born on the 19th day of December 1988 to his father Mr Gullermo Soto, a jobless man and Mrs Martina Sanchez, a horticulturist and small scale businesswoman.
+For Biography starters, Alexis Alejandro Sánchez Sánchez was born on the 19th day of December 1988 to his father Mr Gullermo Soto, a jobless man and Mrs Martina Sanchez, a horticulturist and small-scale businesswoman.

-Due to Gullermo Soto’s inabilities to face the responsibility of taking care of his son a few months after birth, he (Alexis Sanchez’s father) deserted his family when his little boy was barely a few months old.
+Due to Gullermo Soto’s inability to face the responsibility of taking care of his son a few months after birth, he (Alexis Sanchez’s father) deserted his family when his little boy was barely a few months old.

-It was his mother who worked hard to sustain him and his siblings by names Tamara and Marjorie (sisters) as well as a brother named Humberto.
+It was his mother who worked hard to sustain him and his siblings by the names Tamara and Marjorie (sisters) as well as a brother named Humberto.

 Alexis Sanchez’s mother, Martina, worked multiple jobs to bring in money, including washing fish and selling flowers, all in the name of taking care of her children.